paramountDev/TelegramChatPDev-Plugin-1.21.4/GUIDE.md

-# 👋 Welcome to TelegramChat Plugin Guide
+# 👋 Welcome to TelegramChatPDev Plugin Guide
 My name is ParamountDev, thank you for using my plugin!

 ✅ Congratulations on installing the plugin!